-Professional enthusiasts can choose from conventional paintball guns to high impact ones.
-These are pretty serious guns and if you are hit you can bet it is going to sting.
-This is why protective gear is also very important.
-High impact guns are very powerful as they shoot up to 20 paintballs a second.
-They come with.68 caliber pellets which are very large and can cause some serious damage.
+Professional enthusiasts can choose from conventional paintball guns to high tech electronic ones.
+These are pretty serious pieces of equipment and the rate of fire is quite incredible.
+This is why protective gear is also very important as they shoot up to 20 paintballs a second.
 If you wear the right protective gear you don’t really have too much to worry about though.
 This is why these are a favourite with most enthusiasts.

 You could also choose from laser tag equipment.
-This is ideal for younger children.
+This is ideal for all ages from adults to younger children.

 The game mainly centre’s on scoring exponential points by tactfully “tagging” opponents with the beams.
 These beams are emitted through particular hand-held infrared devices.
-The players need to wear a special jacket or headband, which has several infrared target readers.
-These target readers are crucial for gaming, as the more you hit these jacket readers with your beam, the more points you score.
+The players need to wear a special jacket or headband, which has several infrared sensors.

 The origin of the game